Is Cypress A Hardwood? (How hard is Cypress?)

 How Hard Is Cypress?

-Cypress is softer than most hardwoods and softwoods.
 According to the Janka hardness ratings, Cypress has a hardness rating of 510 lbf (2,269 N) which is significantly less than most of the woods that we use for construction projects.

-But Cypress is grown along with hardwoods, and it is grouped, manufactured with hardwood species, therefore even though it is considered a softwood it has some exceptional hardwood qualities that are useful in any woodworking project.
+But Cypress is grown along with hardwoods, and it is grouped, and manufactured with hardwood species, therefore even though it is considered a softwood it has some exceptional hardwood qualities that are useful in any woodworking project.

 Not like other softwoods, Cypress is graded by the rules of the National Hardwood Lumber Association as well.